planetfederal/workshops/workshops/postgis/source/en/welcome.rst

 * We provide enterprises with supported, tested, and integrated open source solutions to help open government.
 * We support open source communities by employing key developers for PostGIS, GeoServer, GeoWebCache, GeoExt, and OpenLayers.
-* We have a ten-year history of providing successful consulting services and products to clients like MassGIS, Tri-Met, Landgate, Google, The Work Bank, and the Open Geospatial Consortium.
+* We have a ten-year history of providing successful consulting services and products to clients like MassGIS, TriMet, Landgate, Google, The Work Bank, and the Open Geospatial Consortium.
 * We believe open and accessible information empowers people to effect real change.
 Our goal is to make geospatial information more open: publicly available, accessible on compelling platforms that people want to use.
 * We strive to build software that meets and exceeds the desires of clients, because our market success proves the value of our work.

 Workshop Conventions
 ====================

 These sections conform to a number of conventions to make it easier to follow the conversation.
 This section gives a brief overview of what to expect in the way of typographic conventions, as well as a short overview of the structure of each workbook.

 Directions
 ----------